-Over the last year, I’ve had the privilege of speaking with over 200 CrossFit Affiliates and learn a little bit about their operation.
-The funniest part is that almost every affiliate has the exact same questions, concerns, and statements:
+Over the last three years, I’ve had the privilege of speaking with hundreds of CrossFit Affiliates and learn a little bit about their operations.
+The funniest part is that almost every Affiliate owner has the exact same questions, concerns, and statements:

 “I just don’t have the time for programming.”